jlblumberg/CV/README.md

 #### Communication

 I honed my communication skills while completing my thesis at university, which involved writing and defending a 90-page dissertation to a board of professors and Ph.D. candidates.
 I further developed these skills when I was working in a digital marketing agency where I presented quarterly business reviews to C-level stakeholders.
 In doing so, I synthesised complex technical information into a digestible but comprehensive story for the different levels of knowledge in the room.
 My communication skills have also often come in handy while training to be a developer.
 For example, I recently ran a session for my mentees, who have only been coding for a few weeks, on how to use mocks to improve unit test isolation.
-I recieved feedback that the session was well run and helped them understand this potentially confusing topic.
+I received feedback that the session was well run and helped them understand this potentially confusing topic.

 #### Analysis